OCA/stock-logistics-barcode/barcodes_generator_partner/README.rst

 With this module, it is possible to:

-* Affect a pattern (barcode.rule) to a res.partner
+* Assign a pattern (barcode.rule) to a res.partner

 * Define a Barcode base:
     * manually, if the base of the barcode must be set by a user. (typically an